ingram1107/zettel-notes/lit/@Marshall2015.md

 DRC (in Katanga), and Mozambique.
 It dominates the South African Development Community (SADC) and constantly flirts with Tanzania, a member in East African Community (EAC), to gain influence over the Great Lakes region.

+# The Middle East

+Marshall defines the Middle East as the region that include Mesopotamia, the Arab Desert and its periphery.
+Due to the inhospitability of the desert, most of the population around this area live in its periphery.
+Although there are enough geographical features that could be used as basis for national boundaries, most modern Middle East countries' borders are based on Skyes-Picot Agreement which drew artificial lines across diverse regions.
+Within this area, there are several schisms within religion especially in the case of Islam in which there are denomination such as Sunni, Shia and its sub-denomination (Twelvers, Ismaili, Zaidi), Alawites, and Druze, with the latter two are not recognise to be part of Islam by dominant Sunni and Shia thoughts.
+The author argues that the conflict in this region is essentially down to tribal conflict due to religious and ethical differences.

+Iraq, in the author eyes, is merely a loose geopolitical entity that includes different geographical regions, i.e., Mosul, Baghdad, and Basra.
+Mosul and its milieu are controlled by the Sunni-dominated Kurds, Baghdad by Iraqi Sunni, and Basra by Iraqi Shia'ite.
+Such entity was never stable to begin with even with "strong man" accompany with  the suppression of Kurds, Saddam's dictatorship, and the suppression of Shia Muslim in 1991.
+In the case of Kurds, they retain the control the region around Mosul despite al-Anfal genocide in 1988, and even able to rose up during the Gulf War.
+However, its power is being checked by the neighbouring Syria, Turkey, and Iran due to significance Kurd minority in those countries.
+And even without all of that, there will be a competition for the national leadership with the Rojava Kurds who reside in north-eastern Syria.
+Coming to Iraqi Sunni, they don't control any strategic resources such as oil like Kurds and its southern counterpart which comprises mostly Shia Muslim, thus will not have economic independence if separatism grows.
+The Sunni Triangle, that is east of Baghdad, west of Ramadi, and north of Tikrit, has more common those in Syria than Kurds and Iraqi Shia'ite.

+Lebanon, once under the French flag alongside with Syria, has serious demographic issues due to its diverse population.
+The Maronite Christians were once the ally to the French colonial government, which obviously deem become the hostile target for the local Muslim majority.
+Most cities' population are largely compose of Sunni Muslim, except for Beirut and Beqaa Valley, in which Hezbollah Shia'ite dominate to support Syrian Shia'ite.
+Notably, Tripoli has a sizeable Alawite population which raises tensions between the religion and the local Sunni Muslim.
+The demographic issues are so sensitive that there is only one census was done in 1932 and a civil war broke out in 1958.

+There exists the same tensions between Sunni and Alawites in Syria, with the addition that the latter also became the ally to the French colonial government in the region.
+Al-Assad family, the dictatorial dynasty in Syria, is coming from the Alawite background.
+Syria has become a battleground for several regional powers such as Russia, Iran, Saudi Arabia, and Qatar.

+Moving the camera to Israel/Palestine region, the wars and the oppression from several Arab states within their boundaries such as Egypt, Jordan, and Syria give rise to the Palestinian identity.
+Although Jerusalem wields little geographical advantages, it has significant in both cultural and religious senses.
+Gaza has been barbed-wired and blockaded by both Israelis and Egyptian forces, which makes it a highly dense settlement though good in defence, a disaster for its population.
+West Bank plays a vital role in securing the Israelis coastal region due to the mountain range, which explains the aggression from it in order to prevent any hostile forces approach from the east especially when its heartland has hardly any strategic depth.
+From the south, Israel has a peace treaty with Egypt with demilitarised Sinai served as a buffer zone for both nations and with Jordan in addition of the protection from the Arab desert.
+Despite occational small raids from southern Lebanon and Syria's ambition to cross Golan Heights (controlled by Israel since 1967) for sea access, those powers don't pose a threat to Israel national security.